youtopin/azeron-client/README.md

 Different types of Publish Strategy:

-- **AZERON**: Sends message using azeron, contails fallback repository to resend if failed
+- **AZERON**: Sends message using Azeron, contains fallback repository to resend if failed
-- **BLOCKED**: Sends message using azeron, retries till message is successfully sent.
+- **BLOCKED**: Sends message using Azeron, retries till message is successfully sent.
-- **NATS**: Sends message using nats (Does not check if Azeron Servcer is up!
+- **NATS**: Sends message using Nats (Does not check if Azeron Server is up!
 Message is sent as long as nats is connected)
-- **AZERON_NO_FALLBACK**: Sends message using azeron, does not provide fallback repository.
+- **AZERON_NO_FALLBACK**: Sends message using Azeron, does not provide fallback repository.
 If message sending is failed, its failed!

 ## Configuration